jrisi256/scripts/zotero_obsidian/setup_zotero_obsidian.md

 The most laborious part of the setup is tweaking the settings in Zotero and Obsidian to get the exact right behavior I would like.
 Below, I will detail as best as I can the settings I have changed from the defaults to get the behaviors I like.

 ### Zotero settings

+#### General

+Go to Edit -> Settings -> General.

+* Uncheck "Automatically take snapshots when creating items from web pages."
+* Change the "Customize Filename Format" to match the Bibtex key. **Note that as of December 2024, this has not been implemented in any plugins, and I have not taken the time to figure out how to match Zotero's name generator to Better Bibtex.
+Renaming PDFs is not really that important, and it would just be an aesthetic thing at this point.**

+#### Advanced

 To access the advanced settings in Zotero, Edit, Preferences, Advanced, Config Editor.